Trogus (wasp): Description and identification

+Distribution

 Trogus species are found in the Holarctic and Neotropics.
 Sime and Wahl, in part following Gerd Heinrich, proposed Trogus originated in the Palaearctic and crossed into North America following ancestors of the Papilio machaon clade over Beringia.
 Most Trogus species are found in North America.

 The fossil species T. vetus was found in the Florissant Formation and dates to the Eocene.